 If one had to choose between Holyrood Palace and Edinburgh Castle for financial reasons or time constraints, Palace of Holyroodhouse would take the top spot.
 On top of the stunning Holyrood Abbey and the palace’s gardens, visitors get to explore the chambers of kings and queens, rooms and jewels, as well as Scotland’s rich regal history.
 The is no doubt the active Royal residence is also worth visiting by local residents at least once in their lives.

 2. Climb the ancient volcano that is Arthur’s Seat

-Most people that have visited me over the years said that climbing Arthur’s Seat was their favourite of the time in Edinburgh.
-Most us remember that feeling of finally climbing up to the top and looking over the magnificent 360 degree view, completely in awe.
+Most people who have visited me over the years said that climbing Arthur’s Seat was their favourite in Edinburgh.
+Most of us remember that feeling of finally climbing up to the top and looking over the magnificent 360-degree view, completely in awe.
 The ancient inactive volcano is an absolute must to complete, and the more times you climb it, the better.
-Even after all these years, the view just does not get old, and it’s a great work out on top of everything else.
+Even after all these years, the view just does not get old, and it’s a great workout on top of everything else.
 Holyrood Park is also a lovely walk in itself, offering spectacular vistas of the water, the city and the Pentland Hills.

 3. See a West End play at the biggest seated theatre in the UK

 Edinburgh Playhouse is the biggest seated theatre in the UK, with over 3000 seats over three levels.
 The theatre was originally built as a cinema, now it is used for large touring musical productions.
 In the past, Edinburgh Playhouse welcomed shows such as My Fair Lady, Charlie and the Chocolate Factory and Rocky Horror, as well as Aladdin coming on tour at the end of 2023.
 Everyone should experience the beauty of a West End musical at least once, leaving elated and appreciating all the hard work that goes into it.